hepix-virtualisation/vmcatcher/README.md

 this reason they are given a unique identifier under this system and allowed to have more than one set of credentials.

-Adding a individual to the vmli database.
+Adding a individual to the vmcatcher database.

 ~~~~ {.programlisting}
 [user] $  vmcatcher_endorser --create \